ArtifactForms/nbt/README.md

 used for data storage in Minecraft.
 It supports reading and writing compressed (gzip) NBT files and writing schematic files (.schematic).

+# Background / Intension

+The NBT library originated as a side project during a larger Minecraft project.
+In 2021, I was asked by a building team to develop a tool that could import large 3D models (in OBJ format) from Blender directly into Minecraft worlds.

+Previously, the team had tried to automate this process using the online Voxelizer from Drububu.
+While this tool offers the ability to export voxel data into Minecraft Schematics, it encounters limitations when dealing with large models.
+The restrictions regarding maximum size and block count made it necessary to split large models into smaller parts and individually integrate them into Minecraft - a time-consuming process.

+To solve this problem, I developed a tool that transfers OBJ models directly into Minecraft worlds.
+To do this, it was necessary to convert the data into the NBT format, which Minecraft uses to store world data.
+The development of this tool led to the creation of the NBT library.

 ## Features

 - Reading compressed (*gzip*) and uncompressed NBT files